lekeodewuyi/github-profile/README.md

 It is designed to look exactly like the GitHub repository tab.
 The links in the listed repository are active - clicking a repository name will go to such repository or and clicking a forked repository's parent link (Forked from...<link>) will go the corresponding parent repository.

+It is responsive just like the real GitHub repository page.

 Even though it loads my profile/repository data by default, it can load any user's data when their username is entered.

 To access the prompt to enter a username, simply click on any avatar(profile image) on the page or double-click anywhere on the page.